 - Turnaround Management Association

-- Adam was lead restructuring counsel to Aegean Marine Petroleum Network Inc., which was shortlisted for the GRR Awards 2019 for cross-border cooperation in a specific restructuring or insolvency matter.
+- Lead restructuring counsel to Aegean Marine Petroleum Network Inc., which was shortlisted at the GRR Awards 2019 for cross-border cooperation in a specific restructuring or insolvency matter.

-- Adam was one of the lead US restructuring counsel for Seadrill which was recognized by The Deal as the Restructuring Deal of the Year.
+- One of the lead US restructuring counsel for Seadrill which was recognized by The Deal as “2019 Restructuring Deal of the Year” and by TMA as “2019 International Company Transaction of the Year.”

 - Nominated as 2016 Bankruptcy Lawyer of the Year by the Benchmark Litigation Awards.

-- Adam’s work has been selected twice by The American Lawyer as Global Finance Deal of the Year: Restructuring and Insolvency.
+- Two restructurings selected by The American Lawyer as Global Finance Deal of the Year: Restructuring and Insolvency.
 In 2017, his restructuring of Edcon Holdings Limited won in the Africa category, and, in 2014, his restructuring of hibu Group won in the UK category.

 - Former editorial board member for the National Association of Bankruptcy Trustees’ quarterly publication “NABTalk.”